 Do I need reservations for Hearst Castle, Lotusland, or the Getty Villa?

-Often, yes.
-Hearst Castle tours and the Getty Villa use timed entry, and Lotusland requires advance reservations with no walk-ins.
+Yes for all three.
+Hearst Castle tours and the Getty Villa use timed entry, and Lotusland requires advance reservations with no walk-ins allowed.
 Book early for weekends and holidays.

 Where should I stay each night on a five-day itinerary?

-Common overnights are Santa Cruz, Big Sur (or Carmel/Monterey), Morro Bay or San Luis Obispo, Santa Barbara, and Los Angeles.
-Stay close to where you’ll spend the evening so you don’t add extra driving after dark.
+Common overnights are Santa Cruz, Big Sur (or Carmel/Monterey as a backup), Morro Bay or San Luis Obispo, Santa Barbara, and Los Angeles.
+Stay close to where you’ll end the evening to avoid extra driving after dark.